spacemeshos/testnet-guide/wallet.md

-# Working with the wallet
+# Using the Spacemesh Wallet

 ## Checking Balance
 Passphrase to unlock and view...